WRITING THE FIRST-YEAR ESSAY

 - Your audience is your Faculty Advisor and the Provost and Dean’s office, so the tone can be academic and personal.

-- You can organize your reflection in several ways: by answering each of the prompts in the Dean’s letter; by discussing your work thematically; by addressing the capacities; or by writing about courses, co-curricular work, and your FWT experience separately.
+- You can organize your reflection in several ways: by answering each of the prompts in the Dean’s letter; by discussing your work thematically; by Capacity (engage, inquire, communicate, research, create), or by writing about courses, co-curricular work, and your FWT experience separately.

 - Do you have a main interest, question, or idea?
-For example: “My work at Bennington so far has focused on American poetry, but I’m also deeply drawn to contemporary painting and representations of nature.”
-A focus may emerge from a question, a problem, an enthusiasm.
+For example: “My work at Bennington so far has focused on biology, but I’m also drawn to contemporary photography and its representations of the body.”
+A focus may emerge from a question, a problem, or an enthusiasm, but it’s not necessary at this point!

 - Try to address each of the questions in the Dean’s letter.
-Most importantly, include specifics for each answer; include quotes from texts you read; ideas, images, or facts; anecdotes from class discussion; details and evidence from your projects, research, or creations.
-Communicate to the reader a vivid picture of what your first-term and FWT experiences have been like for you.
+Most importantly, include specifics for each answer: quotes from texts you read; ideas, images, or facts; anecdotes from class discussion; details and evidence from your projects, research, or creations.
+Communicate to the reader a vivid picture of what your first term and FWT experiences have been like for you.

-- You can address any of these things: what you have discovered, created, and accomplished so far; the inquiries you have made and the problems you have encountered; which skills you want to develop; what you wish to learn more about or research; what risks you have taken; what you want to make, test, examine; whom and what you want to engage with more deeply; which courses you would like to take; and, how your Field Work Terms and co-curricular work connect to your studies.
-(All of these details relate to the capacities.)
+- You can address any of these things: what you have discovered, created, and accomplished so far; the inquiries you have made and the challenges you have encountered; which skills you want to develop; what you wish to learn more about or research; what risks you have taken; what you want to make, test, examine; what you want to engage with more deeply; and, how your Field Work Term and co-curricular work connect to your studies.

-- What else do you want to add to reflect upon your experiences thus far?
+- • What else do you want to add to reflect upon your experiences thus far?
+What are you proud of?
+What personal or academic goals do you have?

-- What do you want to pursue in the coming years at Bennington?
-How might your Plan reveal itself through your studies?
+- • Which classes do you want to pursue in the coming years at Bennington?
+Are there faculty you want to work with next year?

-- How can you end on a powerful note?
-As in your introduction, you might include an anecdote, a memory, a fact, an observation, a quote, an idea, a question.
+- • How can you end on a powerful note?
+As in your introduction, you might include an anecdote, a memory, a fact, an observation, a quote, an idea, or a question.

 - Make time to write a first draft.
 Often you will discover your best idea at the end of the first draft.
 Take that idea or argument, and put it in the first paragraph of your next draft.
 Then, take time to edit and proofread.